sabuhiabbas/unit3_2023-project/README.md

     size_hint: .3, .5
     md_bg_color: "#689ebd"
 ```
-This piece of code shows how I create a button to get a commmand from the user by using KivyMD.
-I use the same structure to get commands in different places of codes.[^21]
+The code above demonstrates how a button is created and utilized to obtain a command from the user via KivyMD.
+This structure is implemented throughout the code to obtain commands from the user in different places of my code.[^21]

 ### Success criteria 4: The solution affords the user the ability to effortlessly delete equipment records upon return
 #### Deleting a row from the table